Trump escalates retribution campaign with charges against Comey and threats against liberal groups - Boston News, Weather, Sports | WHDH 7News

 Trump celebrates the indictment

-Trump, meanwhile, cheered the Comey indictment, saying “JUSTICE IN AMERICA!” had been served, even as Comey has denied wrongdoing and expressed confidence in winning acquittal at trial.
+Trump, meanwhile, cheered the Comey indictment, saying “JUSTICE IN AMERICA!” had been served, even as Comey denied wrongdoing and expressed confidence in being acquitted at trial.

 “We can’t delay any longer, it’s killing our reputation and credibility,” he wrote on Truth Social Saturday.
 “JUSTICE MUST BE SERVED, NOW!!!”
 He said he would nominate Lindsey Halligan, his former personal lawyer and a White House aide, to serve as U.S. attorney for the Eastern District of Virginia to quicken the pace after the ouster of chief prosecutor Erik Siebert, who resigned under pressure to bring charges against James.